What's the difference between capital improvements and repairs? And how do each need to be accounted for according to the IRS guidelines?

 What this means is that if you spent $20,000 on capital improvements over the 10 years you owned the rental property, the adjusted cost basis, the adjusted original cost basis of the property would be $220,000 as supposed to $200,000.
 If you then sold the property at $250,000 you would then only have a taxable capital gain of $30,000.

 Landlords need to carefully consider how they categorize maintenance work.
-Depending on whether it’s classified as a capital expense or operating expense the expenses will be treated differently.
+Depending on whether it’s classified as a capital improvement or operating expense the expenses will be treated differently.
 To get it right, consider the value of the asset, the intended goal of the work to be performed, the scope of work, the actual result, and its impact on the asset’s value, depreciation, and equity return.

+It’s also important to carefully and accurately track and record all expenses, whether they’re capital improvements or regular maintenance.
 Applying the correct expense categorization to outgoings isn’t always easy however, doing so will ensure you make the most of the deductible expenses and could save you tens of thousands of dollars in the long run.